lemmings-io/01-twitter-example/README.md

     Open the `core.clj` file in Atom, then open Atom command palette and search for "Proto Repl: Autoeval file" and press return.

+    *Hint*: You can find the `core.clj` file in `src/twitter_example/core.clj`, but if you press Ctrl-P on Windows or Cmd-P on macOS you can easily search through all files in your project.

     This feature will take care to synchronize your code in the `core.clj` file with the Clojure REPL.